fetchai/docs-archived/etch-language-guide/docs/smart-contract-intro.md

 You can limit the fees paid for smart contract execution by distributing data storage over a single shard and a minimum number of shard lanes.

-Fees rise in a linear manner per number of shards used until the maximum number of shards is reached, at which point the fees start to go up exponentially.
+Fees rise in a linear manner per number of shards up to the maximum number of shards, after which point the fees increase exponentially.

 !!! note
 	Coming soon: details of developer fee structures for smart contract data.